A1-Road/A1ID-PoC/README.md

 Development Environment Setup
 Install Node.js (v22.12.0) via nvm

+We unify the entire codebase in TypeScript (Node v22.12.0).
+Please ensure you run `npm install` then `npm run build`.

 We recommend using nvm (Node Version Manager) to manage Node versions.
 After installing nvm, run the following commands from the project root: bash